 The final thing you want to do us to use the transaction History report to confirm that member deposits have been recorded as member payments not as fees or miscellaneous income.
-If each listing in this section is identified as a member payment And the total amount equals the total on the member contributions and withdrawals report, you know things have been recorded correctly.
+You want to see that each listing in this section is identified as a member payment And not a "Fee" unless you had some unusual situation, and you were charging a member a penalty.